Siena Cathedral: The marble floor

 The inlaid marble mosaic floor is one of the most ornate of its kind in Italy, covering the whole floor of the cathedral.
-Visitors have been amazed by the stunning effect of these floors for centuries.
-Indeed, Giorgio Vasari, an Italian Renaissance painter and architect, claimed the floor was “the most beautiful … great and magnificent pavement ever made.”
+Giorgio Vasari, an Italian Renaissance painter and architect, claimed the floor was “the most beautiful … great and magnificent pavement ever made.”
 This undertaking went on from the 14th to the 16th centuries, and about forty artists made their contribution, the majority of whom were Sienese.
 The floor consists of 56 panels in different sizes.
 Most have a rectangular shape, but the later ones in the transept are hexagons or rhombuses.
 They represent the sibyls, scenes from the Old Testament, allegories, virtues, and figures from the ancient world.
 Most are still in their original state.
 The earliest scenes were made by a graffito technique: drilling tiny holes and scratching lines in the marble and filling these with bitumen or mineral pitch.
 In a later stage black, white, green, red, and blue marble intarsia were used.
-This technique of marble inlay also evolved during the years, finally resulting in a vigorous contrast of light and dark, giving it an almost modern, impressionistic composition.
+This technique of marble inlay also evolved during the years, finally resulting in a vigorous contrast of light and dark.

 The uncovered floor can only be seen for a period of six to ten weeks each year, generally including the month of September.
 The rest of the year, the pavements near the altar are covered, and only some near the entrance may be viewed.